Anna Rezan: 2005–2018 : Acting and Producing

+2019–Present : Directing and Acting Breakthrough

 In 2019, Rezan began the production of Beauty Before Age, a British television sitcom comedy, that was set for release in 2024.In 2022, she co-produced The Re Education Camp, a short documentary focusing on the Makronisos concentration camp used during the Greek Civil War and the Greek junta.

 Her feature directorial debut My People, which she wrote, directed, produced, and narrated, is a feature-length documentary about Jews in Greece & the Greek Resistance movement during World War II.
 The film premiered in Los Angeles in 2022 at the Los Angeles Greek Film Festival.

 In October 2022, it had its New York city premiere where it won the Audience Award for Best Film.
 The film had its Colorado premiere at the Vail Film Festival.

 In January 2023 the Order of AHEPA Bergen Knights Chapter #285 hosted the New Jersey Premiere of "My People," to honor the Holocaust Remembrance Day as well as Rezan for promoting Hellenism across the world.